paradigmxyz/mesc/docs/src/setup.md

 ## Alternative setup without a `mesc.json`

-Sometimes it is convenient to configure a system without editing any files (e.g. inside a container, or on a network drive, or in a low-privilege environment).
+Sometimes it is convenient to configure a system without editing any files (e.g. inside a container, or when creating lots of unit tests, or in a low-privilege environment).

 This can be accomplished with MESC by setting the `MESC_ENV` variable instead of the `MESC_PATH` variable. `MESC_ENV` should simply contain the JSON content of a MESC configuration.